seancorfield/next-jdbc/doc/getting-started.md

 If you are working with Java Time, some JDBC drivers will automatically convert `java.time.Instant` (and `java.time.LocalDate` and `java.time.LocalDateTime`) to a SQL data type automatically, but others will not.
 Requiring `next.jdbc.date-time` will enable those automatic conversions for all databases.

-> Note: `next.jdbc.date-time` does **not** provide automatic conversion of SQL data types to Clojure data types when reading result sets.
-If you want specific conversions to happen automatically, consider extending the `ReadableColumn` protocol, mentioned above.
+> Note: `next.jdbc.date-time` also provides functions you can call to enable automatic conversion of SQL date/timestamp types to Clojure data types when reading result sets.
+If you need specific conversions beyond that to happen automatically, consider extending the `ReadableColumn` protocol, mentioned above.

 ## Support from Specs